June 18 - 21, 2014!

 - Wireless network security

-CyberCity is is made possible through the generous support of Target
+CyberCity is is made possible through the generous support of Battle Resource Management, Inc.

-Invited schools should identify two students (8th, 9th, and 10th graders) and one teacher to participate in our 4-day program.
+Invited schools should identify two students (8th, 9th, and 10th graders) to participate in our 4-day program.
 In addition to the learning activities, CyberCity attendees dine in D-Hall, meet with James Madison faculty and staff, learn about college admissions, and discuss careers in business and technology.

 Participation in CyberCity is by invitation only and is first come, first serve.
 All CyberCity participants receive scholarships from the College of Business, JMU alumni, or businesses interested in promoting technology education and supporting efforts to attract underrepresented students to JMU.
 There are no registration, lodging, meal, or activity expenses.